sandline/mmFaker/README.md

 ---
 ##### truncate

-Add a TRUNCATE statement to the final SQL.
+Add a TRUNCATE statement as fist row in the generated SQL.

 ```php
 $faker->truncate();